KJThoma/BudBot/README.md

 # BudBot
 Fun discord bot to add to a server!

+BudBot can give advice, do coinflips, roll 1-100, and send chat replies:
+!advice
+!flip
+!roll

 # Environment
 * Ubuntu 20 VM
 * Registering discord bot to get token (see references)